-Gnosticism has enjoyed a certain romantic vogue in our culture as a road to spirituality ever since the publication of the Nag Hammadi codices, and even more since the publication of Jung’s Red Book, which includes his “Seven Sermons to the Dead” featuring the Gnostic Basilides as a figure, together with his comments on them (Jung 2009).
+Gnosticism has enjoyed a certain romantic vogue in our culture as a road to spirituality ever since the publication of the Nag Hammadi codices, and even more so since the publication of Jung’s Red Book, which includes his “Seven Sermons to the Dead” featuring the Gnostic Basilides as a figure, together with his comments on them (Jung 2009).
 Part of this modern appeal is a result of some misimpressions about the ancient Gnostics in comparison to Jung’s own position and that of depth psychology generally (see Segal, pp. 43-52).
-Still, the authentic ancient Gnostic myth does have things to offer us in our spirituality today.
-This post examines the ancient Gnostic myth, contrasts it with the position of depth psychology, and outlines certain parallels with depth psychology which show how Gnosticism can still be inspirational in our own spiritual practices.
+Still, the authentic ancient Gnostic myth does have much to offer us in our spirituality today.
+This post examines the ancient Gnostic myth, contrasts it with some aspects of the position of depth psychology, and outlines other parallels with depth psychology which show how ancient Gnosticism can still be inspirational in our own spiritual life.

 The Gnostic Myth